Customer pays for a purchase using contactless payment at POS

 How to accept Apple Pay

 To accept Apple Pay at your premises, you’ll need a POS system that’s able to accept contactless payments.
-Most NFC-enabled terminals are able to accept Apple Pay, but the hardware isn’t the only cost you’ll need to consider.
+Most NFC-enabled terminals accept Apple Pay, and Apple has a list of recommended e-commerce platforms and payment service providers.
+But the hardware isn’t the only cost you’ll need to consider.

-Luckily, once you have the right contactless payment-capable POS, there are no additional fees to the merchant for using Apple Pay.
+Once you have the right contactless payment-capable POS, there are no additional fees you, the merchant, will have to pay for using Apple Pay.
 As a business owner, you will pay the same credit card rates and fees as you would for a card-present transaction.

 Finally, it’s a good idea to train your staff to understand how to accept Apple Pay.
-Many customers may actually be using this mobile wallet for the first time when they come to your store.
-Apple Pay is meant to make transactions easier and more convenient, but this goal can only be achieved if there’s someone who can guide the process and troubleshoot as needed.
+Many customers might be using this mobile wallet for the first time when they come to your store.
+Apple Pay is meant to make transactions easier and more convenient, but this goal can only be achieved when there’s someone who can guide the process and troubleshoot as needed.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.